birpet4/RaspberryPi_Security/README.md

 ## Architecture
 The system (PCA = Producer-Consumer-Action) is a dynamically extensible container.
-If the new components adhere to certain rules they can easily be integrated into the architecture.
+If new components adhere to certain rules they can easily be integrated into the architecture.

+## Requirements
+* WebCam
+* Python3.5
+* Pip (package manager)